Bytez-com/docs/README.md

    - Run inference locally via Docker

 # Get an API Key
 To use this API, you need an API key.
+Obtain your key by visiting the settings page -> [Bytez Settings Page](https://bytez.com/settings).

 ![Bytez Settings Page](https://github.com/user-attachments/assets/884b92b1-021a-4aa4-a150-312ae89f80d0)